Raiders draft picks 2022: Full list of Las Vegas' draft picks, order for every round - ProFootballTalk

 Due to their offseason activity, the Raiders have only five picks in this year’s draft and zero in the first two rounds.
 While they have filled some major holes in free agency, the Raiders need another pass rusher to backup Jones and Maxx Crosby, and they could look to add another wideout to the corps of Adams, Hunter Renfrow and Bryan Edwards.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Raiders will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Raiders take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Las Vegas Raiders 2022 NFL Draft Picks: